Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Home and road insights

-- In eight games at home this season, Los Angeles has hit the over four times.
+- This year, in eight games at home, Los Angeles has gone over the total four times.

-- This year on the road, San Francisco is 7-4 against the spread and 6-3 overall.
+- San Francisco is 7-4 against the spread, and 6-3 overall, in away games.

-- This year, in nine away games, San Francisco has gone over the total four times.
+- In four of nine road games this season, San Francisco has gone over the total.

 Powered by Data Skrive.